blittable/rustup/src/lessons/lesson_two/README.md

 end
 ```

-and in Rust, look like this:
+and in Rust (albeit a complex, optimized form) look like this:

 (Rust)
 ```rust